OfficeDev/office-js-docs-pr/docs/resources/resources-glossary.md

 ## client

-In the Office Add-ins documentation, **client** typically refers to an Office application.
+A **client** typically refers to an Office application.
 The Office applications, or clients, that support Office Add-ins are Excel, OneNote, Outlook, PowerPoint, Project, Visio, and Word.

 See also: [application](#application), [host](#host), [Office application, Office client](#office-application-office-client).